project-ncl/bacon/index.md

 mvn clean install
 ```

-Run:
+Run after compilation:
 ```bash
 java -jar cli/target/bacon.jar
 ```

+Java JDK 11 is the minimum supported runtime.
 If you are installing Bacon on MacOs, please read the [pre-requiste section](#pre-requisite-for-macos).
+If you are running PNC internally with a company-signed TLS certificate, please read the [TLS certificate section](#tls-certificate)

 To install the latest ***released*** version:
 ```bash